 This is another spray that kept Rusty from chewing stuff around the house.
 Reginato sprayed the lavender hand sanitizer on a table leg as a test, and Rusty was immediately disgusted and wouldn’t go near it.
 “Now we keep bottles of Dr. Bronner’s in every room of the house,” she says.

 Best protective coverings for furniture

-If your pet likes to cuddle with you on the couch, Ellis suggests covering it with a pet-friendly throw blanket to minimize the amount of hair that gets onto the sofa itself.
+If your pet likes to cuddle with you on the couch or bed, Ellis suggests covering it with a pet-friendly throw blanket to minimize the amount of hair that gets onto the furniture itself.
 She recommends this throw from P.L.A.Y., which is machine-washable and can be thrown in the dryer.
 “It blends into any living room, is water-resistant, and easy to clean.”